ron12013/Directed-and-Self-started-Projects/README.md

 The idea is getting familiar with placeholders and variables which hold the required tensors to get the logits, followed by finding the cross entropy loss which helps you get the batch.

 That is followed by using gradient descent optimization which will help you reduce the loss.Then we launch a tensorflow session which which will help to calculate loss one batch at a time, after which we use the trained model with the test data to get the final accuracy.

 You will find the solution in the file  mnist_lr.py

 # 1 b - Convolutional Neural Networks with MNIST handwritten digits images
 This is the second exercise in order to get yourself familiar with tensorflow.
+Here we implement a  CNN (Convolutional Neural Networks) to classify images.
+In a CNN we build one layer on top of the other.
+Tensorflow's graph structure is benificial for a such a implementation.
+Convolutional Neural Nets are comparitively easy to understand compared to LSTM or GRU.

+There are many features of Tensorflow which will help you implement this such as, tensorflow's function for pooling (max pooling), relu and fully connected layer.

+The file cnn_mnist.py contains the solution.

 # Exercise 2: Word2vec (skipgram) model on latest Wikipedia dump
 This exercise involve downloading the latest wikipedia dump, and extracting a corpus out of it.
 Once you have that corpus you can use that to get word2vec embeddings of that corpus.